Spacious and energy-efficient production building to boost the production of log cabins

-The walls and ceilings of both of the new halls were insulated, which ensured suitable temperatures both in summer and winter.
+The walls and ceilings of both of the new buildings were insulated, which ensured suitable temperatures both in summer and winter.
 Heat is generated with wood chip that is a by-product of the company’s production operations.
 The company has its own heating plant, where the wood chips are used as fuel.
-Even though the energy-efficient and environmentally friendly solution was one of Salvos’s arguments for choosing Best-Hall, the energy savings enabled by the PVC hall still came as a surprise.
+Even though the energy-efficient and environmentally friendly solution was one of Salvos’s arguments for choosing Best-Hall, the energy savings enabled by the fabric-covered building still came as a surprise.

 The best for production’s needs

-The doors of both the assembly and storage hall’s end walls were positioned according to forklift routes to facilitate the efficiency of logistics.
-Open canopies were also built for the halls for logistical purposes.
+The doors of both the assembly and storage building’s end walls were positioned according to forklift routes to facilitate the efficiency of logistics.
+Open canopies were also built for the storages for logistical purposes.

 “An open canopy is a cost-efficient way of increasing weather-protected storage space.
 It is much more comfortable to transport the materials or finished products into production areas or to loading areas for customer transport under a canopy than under the open sky,” says Jari Hietala from Best-Hall.

 Joni Koskelo praises Best-Hall for understanding the needs of production operations and for their strong construction know-how.
 According to him, Best-Hall’s operational and construction methods are exceptionally customer-centric.